Xenijo/XenWare-OpenScource/README.md

-Hello the fact that xenware got canceled, is enought reason for me to Give you accest to my scource. i codet it very shity and unclean sorry :(...
+Hello the fact that xenware got canceled, is enought reason for me to Give you acces to my scource. i codet it very shity and unclean sorry :(...

 Thx to all my Supporters i love you all :